 - Air conditioners and heaters

-4. Molds & Mold Spores
+4. Molds and Mold Spores

 Mold is a type of fungi it can grow indoors and outdoors.
 The molds are as dangerous as viruses and VOCs.
-Molds can affect our respiratory and immune system especially those who have allergies and asthma.
+Molds can affect our respiratory and immune systems especially those who have allergies and asthma.
 There are many types of molds like allergenic mold, toxic mold, black mold, etc.

 A low level of mold is harmless but high-level mold can affect the human body.
 The UV-C light is a very effective option for mold and molds spores.
 Many air purifier uses UV-C light to remove bacteria, viruses, mold, etc.

 Molds and mold spores are present everywhere indoor and outdoor.
 The most harmful mold in indoor environments is Stachybotrys.
 The Stachybotrys is a type of molds that produce potent mycotoxins (the substance of toxin).

 - Cotton cloths

 - Warm temperature